H-L/japanese-symfony/README.md

 # Launch the server : will sync assets and lauch symfony server
 gulp sync

-#else if you want just the symfony server
+#Just the symfony server
 php app/console server:run

+#Just the assets
+gulp watch
 ```
 # Front End
 The project works sass and gulp.
 The views are in Resources/views and the scss files are in Resources/scss.